How PassiveBot AI actually works

 The weekly review

-Every Sunday at 7:30am, PassiveBot runs a full weekly review.
+Every Sunday, paste the weekly review output into any AI assistant for a 30-minute session — review trades, backtest improvements, approve any changes.
 It summarises the week's scans, trades taken, signals skipped, heartbeat status, kill switch events, and any ML proposals from the XGBoost loop.
 The entire review takes about 30 minutes.
 You read the report, approve or reject any ML proposals, and go back to your weekend.

 Ready to run PassiveBot?